 I mainly use the car to drive my daughter to her dad’s in Goulburn, which is about 2.5 hours out of Sydney.
 We do the trip every second weekend, so it’s really convenient having the car.

 During the week, I use the car to take my daughter to AFL training and games.
 She also does drama and has a maths tutor.
 None of her activities are far away, but it’s handy to have a car to get there.

 I’m pretty flexible though; if someone wants to book my car for a longer time – say four or five days – I’ll just grab another share car from across the road for the time I need it.
 Usually it will just be for after school activities and we don’t need it for long.
 It doesn’t cost much for a quick trip, and it means I still get the longer booking with my car.

 Now my car definitely pays for itself – it doesn’t cost me a thing.

 I think I’ve made $2000 since I joined Car Next Door last year.
 After all my driving expenses like insurance, petrol and rego, I end up with between $80 and $100 a month.
 Last month it was $300.

 I first looked into renting my car out when my car insurance premiums went up again last year.
-By joining Car Next Door you can get cheaper car insurance, as it’s all included in the $60 monthly membership fee.
+By joining Car Next Door you can save money with cheaper car insurance, as it’s all included in the $60 monthly membership fee.
 When I started renting out my car, I could cancel my old insurance policy because I’m covered by Car Next Door’s insurance, and my car is covered whenever it’s with a borrower too.
 Just by moving my insurance across, I was already ahead $320 a year.

 From that starting point, I figured everything else I earned was a bonus.
 I also quite like the idea of sharing my car – it gets cars off the road by making better use of the cars already sitting around in my neighbourhood.